acarlton5/NOIZ-Cadence/README.md

    ```
 3. Navigate to the address printed by the server (usually http://127.0.0.1:8080).

-The page uses vanilla ES modules from CDNs, so no build step is required.
+The page uses vanilla ES modules resolved via an import map to CDNs, so no build step is required.